Structuring a home education for a ten-year-old: your ten-year-old and MY ten-year-old aren’t the same.

 (It goes with the smile.)
 She’ll make a game, a cheer, or a song out of everything.
 Why do something without a party?

-You have no energy to spare?
+Do you have no energy to spare?
 A little too tired?
 She’s got enough energy for all of you.
 She’s a fun one, so why work, when you can part-ay?

 She is stylin’ and she is creative.